ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 # --- snip snip ---
 ```

 The format for patch files names is `${E3_MODULE_VERSION}-description.p0.patch`.
-Patches should have descriptions in the file `HISTORY.md` that describes their purpose.
+Patches should have descriptions in the file `HISTORY.md` that describe their purpose.

 In general, if one is providing a genuine fix to a community module then it is best to submit a pull/merge request to that module and fix it for everything.
 However,
 if the change is truly a site-specific one (for example, ADSupport is built differently in e3 than in EPICS base in a way that requires patching), then one should use